Faculty of Social Work & Social Care

 For information on careers in healthcare, visit www.healthcareers.nhs.uk

 The Assessed and Supported Year in Employment (ASYE) is designed to help newly qualified social workers develop their skills, knowledge and capability, and strengthen their professional confidence.
 It provides them with access to regular and focused support during their first year of employment in social work.
-Watch the video below to to see how the ASYE scheme has impacted newly qualified social workers.

 Find out more about Buckinghamshire Council Social Work Careers